18F/18f.gsa.gov/_posts/2017-11-29-improving-government-outcomes-through-an-agile-contract-format.md

 We meet with the agency we’re partnering with for a multi-day workshop that is designed with three objectives in mind:
 1. Establish a baseline of vocabulary and knowledge about agile product development methods.
-2. Create an initial, high-level user personas and a product backlog that describes the major features of the system to be built and identify the scope of the first modular contract.
+2. Create initial, high-level user personas and a product backlog that describes the major features of the system to be built and identify the scope of the first modular contract.
 3. Create a draft of the first solicitation.

 At the end, we get something that looks like this: